 Tuesday, January 31, 2023

-Description: Dr. Jones is a leading expert on congressional staff diversity, and this conversation with CCWT Co-Director Matthew Hora, Dr. Jones will talk about his research on congressional internships and implications for college students seeking careers in Washington, D.C.
+Description: Dr. Jones is a leading expert on congressional staff diversity, and in this conversation with Associate Professor of Adult & Higher Education Matthew Hora, Dr. Jones will talk about his research on congressional internships and implications for college students seeking careers in Washington, D.C.

 A conversation with Dr. Heather Fischer and Dr. Martin Storksdieck on assessing skills in postsecondary courses